dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 The Doxygen tool is employed to create documentation from the source code.
 This documentation is useful in generating details about the METplus wrapper API (Application Programming Interface).
-This is a useful reference for contributors to pursue prior to creating new METplus wrappers.
+This is a useful reference for contributors to peruse prior to creating new METplus wrappers.
 The Doxygen files located in the */path/to/METplus/docs/doxygen* directory do **NOT** need to be modified and should not be modified.